ZianaTY/Data-Analysis-/README.md

 ## Introduction

-#### The global demand for energy continues to rise, driven by population growth, economic development, and technological advancements.
+#### The global energy demand continues to rise, driven by population growth, economic development, and technological advancements.
 Understanding patterns and trends in world energy consumption is crucial for policy-makers, businesses, and researchers alike.
 This project aims to conduct a comprehensive data analysis of world energy consumption data to uncover insights that can inform decision-making and future planning.

 ### Objectives